Mozzarella cheese is a widely available, popular cheese used on pizzas, salads, and in several other pasta dishes.

 In this article, we answer all these questions and more, so, for all you need to know about mold on mozzarella, keep reading.

-Why does mozzarella grow mold?
+Why does mozzarella grow moldy?

-Does mozzarella mold easily?
+Does mozzarella cheese mold easily?

-As molds requirements are easily met by mozzarella cheese, it can, indeed grow easily, and whilst there is nothing you can do about the level of moisture or nutrients within the cheese (without spoiling its delicate taste), the way the cheese is stored is the biggest factor you can influence to slow the growth of mold and increase its shelf-life.
+As molds requirements are easily met by mozzarella cheese, it can, indeed grow easily, and whilst there is nothing you can do about the level of moisture or nutrients within the cheese (without spoiling its delicate taste), the way the cheese is stored is the biggest factor you can influence to slow the growth of fungi and increase its shelf-life.

-What types of mold grow on mozzarella?
+What strains grow on mozzarella?

-Serratia marcescens (pink mold), is in fact, not a mold at all, but is instead a strain of bacteria commonly found growing in bathrooms and other high moisture areas, it can also very easily live on food items.
+Serratia marcescens (pink mold), is in fact, not a fungi at all, but is instead a strain of bacteria commonly found growing in bathrooms and other high moisture areas, it can also very easily live on food items.

-What color is mold on mozzarella?
+What color is fungal growth on mozzarella cheese?

 Black